Baseband-processor/Air-Legacy/README.md

 - [ ] offer a full coverage for the Lorcon2 library
 - [ ] develop a big amount of perl-based-subroutines, despite the function-avaiability, lorcon2 is a finite project, it's our work to make it infinite.
-- [ ] Integrate Air::Lorcon2 with other modules, those are
+- [ ] Integrate Air::Lorcon2 with other modules, those are:

    * Air::Reaver -> interface to reaver WPS library
    * Air::Pcap -> interface to airpcap library
    * Air::Crack -> interface to aircrack-ng
    * Air::Driver -> interface for handling supported linux wireless drivers
    * Air::FakeAP -> implementation of Fluxion
+   * Air::Writer -> write your own wireless driver
+   * Air::Wireless -> pure perl subroutines for managing basic wireless operations

 - [ ] Write a brief PDF manual about the six perl wireless-security module